-If you would like more information about personal injuries stemming from negligent drivers or negligent conduct during extreme weather, please contact a Maryland personal injury attorney at Koonz, McKenney, Johnson, DePaolis, and Lightfoot L.L.P.
+If you would like more information about personal injuries stemming from negligent drivers or negligent conduct during extreme weather, please contact a Maryland personal injury attorney at Koonz, McKenney, Johnson & DePaolis L.L.P.

 Having just dug itself out from a massive snowstorm, the area is expected to receive more snow.
 You should take extra precautions while driving and even while walking.
 Vehicles can behave unpredictably when it comes to ice and snow.
 Leave extra space between cars.
 Avoid walking too close to traffic.